Insurance Companies Should Be Responsible For Their Misconduct Of Their Agents

 The insurer appointed the agent even though it knew that the Department of Insurance had restricted his insurance agent’s license, and the insurer did not inquire why his license had been restricted.
 That the agent had no errors and omissions insurance and had filed for bankruptcy three times also did not deter the insurer from appointing him as its agent.
 The insurer issued an annuity even though the annuity application contained incorrect and inconsistent information, and the insurer issued a replacement annuity even though the falsified document revoking the cancellation of the first annuity was in the handwriting of two different people.

 The court overturned the jury’s verdict for the plaintiff consumer.
 It ruled that the agent selling the policy was legally the agent of the plaintiff consumer and that the insurer had no duty of care to supervise the agent’s conduct.
 The court incorrectly relied on caselaw from the property/casualty insurance area, where a person who sells insurance for multiple insurers is considered a broker and the agent of the insured.
 The court ignored the fact that Section 33 of the Insurance Code, which defines an “insurance broker,” applies only to insurance “other than life.”
+(The annuity in the Williams case is considered life insurance for agent licensing purposes under Insurance Code Sections 32 and 1626, which makes Section 33 inapplicable.)
 The court then ruled that since the agent was the agent of the plaintiff consumer, not the insurer, the insurer had no duty to supervise the agent and could not be liable for negligent supervision.

 Potential Public Policy Approach